JosephSilber/bouncer/readme.md

 Congratulations, you're done with your upgrade!

 If you have previously changed Bouncer's default table names, you will have to change them in this migration file.
-To prevent the `bouncer:upgrade` command from calling `migrate`, call it with the `no-migrate` flag:
+To prevent the `bouncer:upgrade` command from actually migrating your database, call it with the `no-migrate` flag:

 ```
 php artisan bouncer:upgrade --no-migrate
 ```

 This will create the migration file, but will not actually migrate the database.
 You can now manually edit the migration file to make any changes you need.
-After you've made the necessary changes, remember to run the `migrate` command yourself.
+After you've made the necessary changes, remember to run the `php artisan migrate` command yourself.

 ## Usage